Corruption scandal tests Turkey's cowed media

 What has erupted in the past few weeks - a probe into alleged corruption at the heart of Prime Minister Tayyip Erdogan's government - might seem like a gift to Turkey's cowed and long-suffering press.

-But, with a few exceptions, much of the press is in no position to capitalise on the scandal by taking a more robust line with the government.
+But, with a few exceptions, much of the press is in no position to capitalize on the scandal by taking a more robust line with the government.

 The scandal has blown open a feud between Erdogan and the U.S.-based cleric Fethullah Gulen, a powerful former ally whose "Hizmet" (Service) movement has influence in the police and judiciary, as well as parts of the media, and whom Erdogan blames for orchestrating the graft probe to unseat him.